 - Misha Ahrens (mechanisms underlying behavioral flexibility, memory, and learning)

-- Yoshi Aso (how neural representations of the sensory world generate learned behavioral responses)
+- Yoshi Aso (understand how neural representations of the sensory world generate learned behavioral responses)

 - Abraham Beyene (using materials chemistry to develop nanoscale optical probes to study neurotransmission)

-- Kristin Branson (developing machine vision and learning technologies to study behavior and how it is generated by the nervous system).
+- Kristin Branson (develop new machine vision and learning technologies to extract scientific understanding from large image data sets.
+Using these systems, we aim to gain insight into behavior and how it is generated by the nervous system.

 - Jan Funke (developing computational methods to automatically analyze large microscopy datasets)

-- Ann Hermundstad (computational approaches to identify efficient strategies that brains use to make sense of their surroundings and guide smart behavior)
+- Ann Hermundstad (identify efficient strategies that animals and brains use to make sense of their surroundings and guide smart behavior)

 - Rob Johnson (how rodents make predictions and plan future actions)